HollanderProject/projectWarioWare/README.md

 * Cameron Bernard - Refine CLIMB, NUDGE, and ORGANIZE to be more visually similar to other microgames.
 Create more tests for these microgames.
 * Isaiah Nagac -
 * Jesse Jericho - Refined HERD microgame to meet better standards than a prototype.
 Added more automated tests to HERD following updates.
 * Noah Lang - Combined code for all microgames into one project & fixed compatibility issues between them.
-Also made prototype menus.
+Also created prototype level selection screen.
 * Noah Law -